segundofdez/reticulas-cssframework/README.md

 ## Tasks
-If you prefer a basic template ready to work go to https://github.com/segundofdez/reticulas-template
+If you prefer a basic template with gulp task ready to work go to https://github.com/segundofdez/reticulas-template

 ## License